cswaim/breakout_groups/doc/sys-diagram.md

 * creating an interface class and subclassing based on a parameter
 * importing the appropriate module based on the parameter

+TODO: Pass exceptions or constraints to the grouping algorithm to modify the grouping interactions.
+To be defined.